alchemyplatform/aa-sdk/site/smart-accounts/overview.md

 ## 6. Transferring Ownership

 Ownership is an important aspect of smart accounts.
-The LightAccount implementation allows you to transfer the ownership of a smart account to another entity.
+The Light Account implementation allows you to transfer the ownership of a smart account to another entity.
 We'll cover this in detail with code examples in the [Transferring Ownership](/guides/transferring-ownership) section.